equinor/rdf-graph/README.md

 | `layout`           | `Cola, Cose-Bilkent, Dagre`         | Layout name                                 |
 | `onElementChanged` | `(selection: RdfSelection) => void` | Callback when user (de)selects elements     |
 | `patches`          | `RdfPatch[]`                        | List of changes to facilitate interactivity |

+## Gojs dependency

+If using gojs dependency this must be installed seperatly using `npm intstall gojs`.
+Clients will be responsable for choosing appropiate license.

 ## Dependabot